top of page

 Refereeing (selected)

-Review of Financial Studies, Review of Economics and Statistics, Review of Finance, Real Estate Economics, Journal of Banking and Finance, Journal of Financial Services Research.
+Review of Financial Studies, Review of Economics and Statistics, Review of Finance, Explorations in Economic History, Real Estate Economics, Journal of Banking and Finance, Journal of Financial Services Research.

 Contributions to external-facing policy work (selected)